Tung Oil vs Linseed Oil (What’s The Main Difference?)

 What is Tung Oil?

-You can use Tung oil:
+You can use Tung oil for the following things.

 • On kitchen slabs, tabletops, and cabinets.